Chris Michie

-Chris Michie (January 12, 1948 – March 27, 2003) was an American guitarist and composer and best known for his work with Van Morrison.
+Chris Michie (January 12, 1948 – March 27, 2003) was an American guitarist and composer, best known for his work with Van Morrison.

-Chris Michie was born in Ithaca, New York in 1948 and moved to Madison, Wisconsin, when he was a teenager.
+Chris Michie was born in Ithaca, New York, in 1948 and moved to Madison, Wisconsin, when he was a teenager.
 He attended the University of Wisconsin.
 Michie played in a band named The Grapes of Wrath, while still a teenager.
 In 1969, he moved to California as a member of the Madison band, The Mendelbaum Blues Band.
 Keith Knudsen, a future Doobie Brothers drummer was also a member of the band.
 Michie quit the band in 1971 and joined the rock band, Lamb.
 David Rubinson, the band's producer, picked Michie to be guitarist with the Pointer Sisters.